• Skip to primary navigation

 Instructions

-• Heat soup pot over on stovetop over medium heat then add chicken thighs, skin side down.
+• Heat a large soup pot on the stovetop over medium heat then add chicken thighs, skin side down.
 Let the skin brown, until enough fat renders out to coat the bottom of the pot.
 This will be approximately three tablespoons of fat.

 • Remove the chicken pieces and set aside on a plate, leaving the rendered fat in the pot.